Shinjuku: Transportation

 Shinjuku is a major urban transit hub.
 Shinjuku Station sees an estimated 3.64 million passengers pass through each day, making it the busiest station in the world.
 It houses interchanges to three subway lines and three privately owned commuter lines, as well as several JR lines.

+The southern half of this area surrounding the station and majority of the station are in fact located in the neighboring Shibuya ward.

 Rail

 A list of railway lines passing through and stations located within Shinjuku includes: